 It did not waste and started exploring the sightseeing areas, starting off with the nearby Marienplatz.
 It feels colder here than in Vienna.
 But since I’ll only be staying in the city for the next 29 hours, there is no time to dilly dally.

 Similar to Austria, Germany keeps its language a priority.
 I often see no English options on road signs or restaurant menus and it seems that’s not much of help to non-German speaking visitors.
 Thankfully, local people are friendly, and they speak English very well too.
 Anticipating tourist confusions arising all the time, volunteers carry this “can I help you” signs to answer queries.

-Same as Vienna, Germany keeps its language the priority (no English options on instructions, menus, etc) and appears non-friendly to non-German speaking visitors.
-False, they are very friendly and even don’t need to be asked for help.
-They have a ready weapon called “can I help you” once you’re found staring at the buildings and your hand-held map five times in three seconds or appear scratching your head in confusion in the middle of the street.
+I guess once you look clueless switching between signs or buildings and your hand-held map five times in three seconds, a volunteer might approach and offer help.
 People generally speak English (young and old) and German words have some relationship with English and only has ä,ö,ü and ß as special characters which are not difficult to master.

 Transportation is similar to Vienna, with a 3-day train pass (Einzelfahrkarten) for three persons costing €18.50.
 In many EU countries, they use a comma in place of decimal symbols and use the period symbol to mark thousands in currency.
 Tickets can be obtained on counters of underground train stations (U Bahns).